2. Our details

 Supplier adherence to our values

-We have zero tolerance of slavery and human trafficking.
-To ensure all contractors and those in our supply chain comply with our values, we require all suppliers to read and acknowledge our policies.
+SharkNinja has a zero tolerance of slavery and human trafficking.
+To ensure all contractors and those in our supply chain comply with our values, all suppliers are required to read and acknowledge our policies.
 We seek to include anti-slavery provisions in our standard supplier terms and conditions around the world.
-Within our supply chains, we seek annual compliance certifications from counterparties, and educate our personnel on how to identify and deal with any potential modern slavery issues.
+Within our supply chains, we seek annual compliance certifications from counterparties, and educate personnel on how to identify and deal with any potential modern slavery issues.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
-From an employee’s first days on the job, our on-boarding process emphasises business ethics.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training as part of on-boarding processes that emphasise business ethics.
 We expect our people to apply these standards in their day-today business and report any issues creating concern on a confidential or anonymous basis at any time.
-These are underpinned by our Anti-Bribery and Corruption Policy, alongside our Whistleblowing Policy.
+These are underpinned by our Anti-Bribery and Corruption Policy in our Employee Handbook.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2018.